Kevin Durant, Warriors beat Spurs 120-108, take 3-0 lead | New Country 923

+“They were going to come out and hit us in the mouth,” Durant said of what the Warriors anticipating entering the game.
+“I think we did a good job of taking that punch and just kept playing.”

-Golden State has a chance to complete its third straight series sweep in Game 4 on Monday night.
+Golden State has a chance to complete its third straight series sweep in Game 4 at San Antonio on Monday night.
 The Warriors are the third team in NBA history to win their first 11 playoff games.
 Cleveland is 10-0, with a 2-0 lead over Boston in the Eastern Conference final.

+“I’m not surprised,” Golden State point guard Stephen Curry said of the lead.
+“Our goal is to win every game we play.
+We answered a lot of challenges throughout the course of the playoffs and learned a lot of lessons through winning.
+Against the Spurs, they challenge you no matter who’s out there.
+You’ve got to play well to beat them.”

 Already without leading scorer Kawhi Leonard and starting point guard Tony Parker, the Spurs lost David Lee to a left knee injury in the opening quarter.

+“We have to fight with the soldiers we have,” San Antonio veteran Manu Ginobili said.
+“Nobody is going to feel sorry for us.”

-Lee left with 2:57 remaining in the first, unable to put any weight on his left leg after Draymond Green kneed him in the back of the leg on a drive.
+Lee left with 2:57 remaining in the first, unable to put any weight on his left leg after he landed awkwardly on it following a foul by Draymond Green.
 Joel Anthony had to take a free throw in place of Lee, who was taken to the locker room in a wheelchair.
 Lee’s status is unknown.

 San Antonio still managed to match a postseason high with 33 points in the opening quarter and lead by as many as six points in the first half.